Undergraduate Writers’ Conference

 Schedule

-Enjoy a keynote address from an inspirational writer and light breakfast to officially kick-off conference day.
+Join bestselling author, Rasheed Newson, as he shares insights from his career.
 There will be time for Q & A as well as a raffle of the author’s books for those in attendance.

 Share your Writer’s Conference submission or cheer on fellow writers from the audience during this writer’s showcase.